Bladder Bounce Back

 The problem will USUALLY be at its worst during the first two weeks postpartum, while your uterus is still contracting back to its normal size and position off your bladder.
 Everything I’ve read about postpartum incontinence (that I had to SEEK OUT SPECIFICALLY, because it sure as hell wasn’t in any of those new baby books), mentions a range of “three to six months” before you regain “complete” control.
 (To which I snort dismissively at, because while I didn’t have any super severe problems, I’m a full year postpartum and still wouldn’t consider my bladder to be in its original factory-new condition.)

-2) Empty your bladder every 30 minutes, rain or shine, urge or no urge.
-Then gradually increase the time between bathroom trips each day.
+2. A schedule.
+Empty your bladder every 30 minutes, rain or shine, urge or no urge.
+Once you’re a couple of weeks out from the delivery, gradually increase the time between bathroom trips each day.
 (This is pretty much how I potty-trained my 2.5 year old, by the way.
 The more you know!)

-5) Crossing your legs and clenching, pre-sneeze or laugh.
+5. Clenching.
+As in, crossing your legs and flexing your pelvic and thigh muscles, pre-sneeze or laugh.
 It’s stupid but it works.

 Ah, the indignities of motherhood.
 You have to laugh about this stuff…just make sure you cross your legs first.